 Kopell was already well known to TV audiences long before he set sail on The Love Boat.
 Oddly, he started out his acting career playing mostly Mexicans and Puerto Ricans.
 He taught himself to do a Russian accent, which snagged him the recurring role of Maxwell Smart’s nemesis, Siegfried, on the Mel Brooks/Buck Henry-created series, Get Smart.
 He was also a regular (and versatile) visitor to Bewitched, playing a couple of psychiatrists, a warlock, a client of Darrin’s, the witches’ Apothecary, and a German Baron.

 After the series ended, he did the requisite guest spots on other shows like Fantasy Island, The Six Million Dollar Man, Kojak, and Chico and the Man, and got a chance to focus on his tennis game, often winning the charity celebrity tournaments he competed in.
-He continues to do TV appearances and guest spots, most recently appeared on Raising Hope with Cloris Leachman, who of course had been on The Love Boat back in the day.
-Kopell says that thanks to The Love Boat, he can still get a good table at any restaurant in any country in the world.
+He continues to do TV appearances and guest spots, most recently appeared on Raising Hope with Cloris Leachman, who also had been on The Love Boat back in the day.

-Before The Love Boat, he waffed between politics and acting.
+Before The Love Boat, he waffled between politics and acting.
 He was a speechwriter for Iowa Congressman Wiley Mayne, and also co-wrote an off-Broadway play with future Saturday Night Live star Jane Curtin.
 After The Love Boat, he jumped back into politics.
-When he told Gavin MacLeod that he wouldn’t be doing the TV movie sequels because he was going to run for office, MacLeod whipped out his checkbook and became the very first financial contributor to Grandy’s campaign.
+When he told MacLeod that he wouldn’t be doing the TV movie sequels because he was going to run for office, MacLeod whipped out his checkbook and became the very first financial contributor to Grandy’s campaign.
 From 1987-1995, Grandy was a member of the U.S. House of Representatives.
 He lost the election for Governor of Iowa in 1994 by a mere four percentage points.
-(Maybe his fans were too busy playing shuffleboard to vote.)

-From 1995 -2000, he served as the President and CEO of Goodwill Industries International.
+From 1995-2000, he served as the President and CEO of Goodwill Industries International.
 Grandy was also a political commentator on NPR and a visiting professor at the University of Maryland, College Park.
 He co-hosted a conservative radio talk show in DC up until 2011; when his wife’s on-air comments about radical Islam got her banned from future visits, he resigned.
 Pretty serious stuff for your yeoman purser, but he wasn’t all grim: he happily joined the rest of the cast for their Love Boat reunion on the show The Talk in November of 2013.
 He also plays Dr. William Ledreau on The Mindy Project.
-(His son Charlie Grandy is a writer and producer for the show.)
-And who knew?
-Grandy is conversant in both French and Arabic.

-Let’s get right to it: Ted Lange used to co-write a sex advice column for the magazine FHM.
-No really, he did.
-Initially his co-writer was porn star Jenna Jameson and then he partnered up with Beth Ostrosky Stern, wife of Howard.
-We didn’t make this up.
+Surprisingly, Ted Lange used to co-write a sex advice column for the magazine FHM.
+Initially, his co-writer was porn star Jenna Jameson and then he partnered up with Beth Ostrosky Stern, wife of Howard.

 During the show’s run, she got some small guest roles on other series (including the obligatory appearance on Fantasy Island), and starred in the Dallas Cowboy Cheerleaders TV-movie, and the theatrical release Eyes of a Stranger with Jennifer Jason Leigh.